-(MSP), the Birth Center (BC), Surgical Services, and Ambulatory Care Services (ACC).
+Inpatient and outpatient services are provided in patient care areas including, but not limited to: Intensive and Coronary Care Unit (ICCU), Emergency Department (ED), Medical-Surgical/Pediatrics (MSP), the Birth Center (BC), Surgical Services (SS), and Ambulatory Care Services (ACC).
 Detailed information for the patient care areas can be found in individual department scopes of practice.

-Multidisciplinary and supportive services departments include, but are not limited to, pharmacy, physical therapy, laboratory, respiratory therapy, diagnostic imaging, patient resources, diabetes education, Wound Care, and nutrition services.
+Multidisciplinary and supportive services departments include, but are not limited to, pharmacy, physical therapy, laboratory, respiratory therapy, diagnostic imaging, case management,, diabetes education, Wound Care, and nutrition services.

-MGHFC has a Medical Executive Committee (MEC) that oversees and guides the Provision of Care and Services.
+MH has a Medical Executive Committee (MEC) that oversees and guides the Provision of Care and Services.
 Other governing bodies which include LIP guidance include but are not limited to: Pharmacy and Therapeutics, Physician Council, general Medical Staff meetings, independent clinic staff meetings.

 The Organizational Structure consists of, but is not limited to: A Chief Executive Officer who reports directly to the Board of Hospital Commissioners (BOHC).
-The executive team also consists of a Chief Financial Officer (CFO), Chief Medical Officer, Chief Development Officer (CDO), Chief Operating Officer (COO), and Chief Nursing Officer (see Organizational Chart for further details).
-The COO acts as Chief Nursing Officer when the CNO is away from the facility.
+The executive team also consists of a Chief Financial Officer (CFO), Chief Medical Officer (CMO), Chief Development Officer (CDO), Chief Operating Officer (COO), Chief Compliance Officer, and Chief Nursing Officer (CNO) (see Organizational Chart for further details).
+The COO or CMO acts as Chief Nursing Officer when the CNO is away from the facility.